 Finally rushed to the mountain top fortress early in the morning before leaving, and looked at the magnificent Kotor Bay from another angle.
 The sea view here is really superb, the blue water is very beautiful, it is a paradise on earth!
 Although the town itself is not as spectacular as King's Landing, it is the most indented coast of the Adriatic Sea, and it is full of Mediterranean style to look at the small towns in the distance.

-Cottor Bay is like a green emerald surrounded by mountains.
-On the coastline where mountains and seas meet, there are small fishing villages, towns, or towns, like pearls of different sizes strung by the coastline.
-As the most jagged coast on the Adriatic coast, Cottor Bay is sometimes called the southernmost fjord in Europe (in fact, Cottor Bay is a hidden valley).
-The Bay is 32 kilometers inland, with high mountains on both sides, narrow and long Straits and 3 kilometers wide at the exit.
-The scenery of the lake and mountains is like being in Switzerland.
-There are two beautiful islands in Cottor Bay, Our Lady of Rocks island and St. George Island.
+Kotor Bay is like emeralds surrounded by mountains.
+And on the coastline where the mountain and the sea meet, there are dotted with small fishing villages, small towns, or small cities, like pearls of different sizes strung by the coastline.
+As the most indented coast of the Adriatic Sea, the Bay of Kotor is sometimes referred to as the southernmost fjord in Europe (in fact, the Bay of Kotor is a hidden river valley).
+The bay is 32 kilometers inland and has high mountains on both sides.
+The strait is long and narrow, and the exit is 3 kilometers wide.
+The lakes and mountains are like Switzerland.
+There are two beautiful islands in Kotor Bay, Our Lady of Rocks island and Island of St. George.

 The pearl of the Adriatic Sea, the blue sky and white clouds and the bay, luxury yachts converge.
 It is said that Tito’s yachts are parked in the bay.
 It is estimated that they have changed hands.
 There are two ancient cities along the bay, the ancient city of Kotor and Budva.
 Ancient city.